-In primary SIADH, plasma-sodium dilution can be addressed by an ongoing fluid-intake restriction of 500-800 ml/d which many patients do not tolerate well.
+In primary SIADH, plasma-sodium dilution can be addressed by an ongoing fluid-intake restriction of 500-800 ml/day which many patients do not tolerate well.

 However, subclinical hypovolemia and ensuing baroreflex and CP reflex suppression leading to AVP stimulation should be kept in mind.
-Addressing arterial hypotension and/or centralvenous hypotension is effective in lowering AVP in plasma.
+Addressing arterial hypotension and/or central-venous hypotension is effective in lowering AVP in plasma.
 At the same time, fluid-intake restriction may appear contradictory.
 Even though fluid-intake restriction appears to be a proven measure in terms of attenuation of AVP consequences, it is the clinician's judgement to test both interventions and compare the best results in terms of a slow plasma-sodium increase.

 In secondary SIADH, identification of the neoplasm is the goal.
-A thorough tumor search including radiologic diagnostics such as whole-body computed tomography scan is warranted to further determine the underlying pathology and, if applicable, consider all options of curative therapy.
+A thorough tumor search using positronemission tomography and computed tomography is warranted to further determine the underlying pathology and, if applicable, consider all options of curative therapy.
 Chemotherapy, surgical and/or radiation therapy of malignancies with AVP activity represent definitive therapeutic approaches.
-On clinical grounds, neoplasm-associated, secondary SIADH often requires V2-receptor antagonism therapy until a specific oncologic care is employed.

-This might be especially true while performing cytostatic therapy cycles with increased intravenously administered fluid volumes However, to date, no survival benefit has been demonstrated in favour of V2-receptor antagonism in oncologic-care of patients with secondary, neoplasm-associated SIADH.
+On clinical grounds, neoplasm-associated, secondary SIADH often requires V2-receptor antagonism therapy until a specific oncologic care plan is employed.
+This might be especially true while performing cytostatic therapy cycles with increased intravenously administered fluid volumes.
+However, to date, no survival benefit has been demonstrated in favor of V2receptor antagonism in oncologic care of patients with secondary, neoplasm-associated SIADH.

-Besides malignancies, infections such as tuberculosis have been associated with occurrence of SIADH [24].
+Besides malignancies, infections such as tuberculosis have been associated with occurrence of SIADH (24).